Managing AI privacy settings in Microsoft Edge

 Concrete governance example:

 • I require a change request to enable Copilot for a profile.
-The change request must list use cases, users, and a roll-back plan.
+The request lists the use cases, users, and a roll-back plan.
 Approvals are recorded in a ticketing system and tied to policy.

 Final takeaways

 Treat AI privacy settings as active attack surface.
 Lock permissions, separate profiles, and log actions.
-Use network controls and policy distribution to control scale.
-Start small, audit everything, and refuse to accept opaque retention practices as default.
-Adjust policies as Microsoft publishes clearer details on data retention and processing.
+Use network controls and policy distribution to keep a lid on it.
+Start small, audit the result, and do not accept opaque retention practices as the default.